leaninnovationlabs/dmcp/docs/manual/get-started.md

 ## Next Steps

-Now that you have DMCP installed and running, you can:
+Now that you have Data MCP installed and running, you can:

 1. **[Configure DataSources](./configure-datasources.md)** - Set up your data source connections
 2. **[Create Tools](./create-tools.md)** - Build MCP tools from your queries and operations